-- These restrictions are designed to serve the public interest by protecting "the unwary and the ignorant from injury at the hands of persons unskilled or unlearned in the law". - A title company may not participate in the preparation of legal instruments or in the taking of other steps necessary to remove objections to title or cure defects therein. - While the title company cited statutes that "at least implied" that its activities were authorized; the Supreme Court rejected those arguments stating:
+- The NJ Supreme Court disagreed with the trial court, holding that the title company was engaging in the practice of law which is "...strictly confined to individual attorneys who have been licensed upon the proper showings of character and competency and who are at all times subject to rigid rules of conduct". - These restrictions are designed to serve the public interest by protecting the "unwary and the ignorant from injury at the hands of persons unskilled or unlearned in the law". - A title company may not participate in the preparation of legal instruments or in the taking of other steps necessary to remove objections to title or cure defects therein.

-The New Jersey Constitution of 1947 vests in the Court the exclusive jurisdiction over the admission to the practice of law and that the Legislature may not constitutionally authorize the practice of law by anyone not duly admitted to the bar by this court.
+- The New Jersey Constitution of 1947 vests in the Court the exclusive jurisdiction over the admission to practice of law and that the Legislature may not constitutionally authorize the practice of law by anyone not duly admitted to the bar by this Court. - Although beyond the scope of today's webinar, to find the NJ court rules governing the practice of law, please see NJ Court Rule 1:21.